LUMI-O¶

 You can use LUMI-O via the LUMI web interface (limited functionality), or with different client tools like rclone

 .
-Read more about how to create the credentials and configure the connection from the Accessing LUMI-O page.
+Read more how to create the credentials and configure the connection from the Accessing LUMI-O page.

 Structure of object storage¶